 Step 1: Select all the rows for which you want to change the row height.

-Step 3: Click on the Format dropdown under Cells group and you can see the AutoFit Row Height option there.
+Step 3: Click on the Format dropdown under the Cells group, and you can see the AutoFit Row Height option.
 Click on it.

 As soon as you click on the AutoFit Row Height option under Format, you can see the row heights for selected rows are auto-adjusted to the text size within the cells.

 This is how, AutoFit Row Height in Excel works.
 This article ends here.
 Let’s wrap the things up with some points to be remembered.